beyerenrico/url-to-markdown/README.md

 - Automatically discovers a sitemap (robots.txt hints, common paths, or links in HTML)
 - Falls back to crawling with configurable depth and page limit
 - Converts main content to Markdown using `html2text`
-- Saves either per-page files preserving URL structure or a single `.md` file
+- Saves per-page files under a `pages/` subdirectory preserving URL structure, or a single `.md` file
 - Generates a summary `README.md` and saves the sitemap alongside the output

 ## Installation (recommended: pipx)